TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 {{ img(src="big-example-expanding-options.png" alt="big-example-expanding-options.png")}}

 Different options allow us to expand a different number of generations back.
-For example, option 1 allows us to add ancestors from only one generation back of the orange person.
+For example, option 1 lets us add ancestors from only one generation back from the orange person.
-But options 2 and 3 allow us to add ancestors from two generations back of the orange node.
+But options 2 and 3 let us add ancestors from two generations back from the orange node.
-The Grafily plugin always selects an option that allows expanding the largest number of generations.
+The Grafily plugin always selects the option that lets you expand the most generations.

 Internally, those options are called paths.
 A path is a _way_ between graph nodes through layers where we can insert nodes and be sure that we will not cause edges to cross.